 Chronic lymphonic leukaemia (CLL) symptoms and diagnosis

-Symptoms of chronic lymphocytic leukaemia (CLL)
+Chronic lymphocytic leukaemia (CLL) symptoms

 There are some symptoms of CLL you might have before you’re diagnosed, and some you might have afterwards.
 Not everyone will have the same symptoms.